aoanla/SRDBlog-Src/posts/highlights/2019/wknd-01Jun2019.rst

 .. _Roller Derby Calais: http://rollerderbycalaisis.fr/
 .. _Hit My Valentine: http://www.hitmyvalentine.com/

+*Flat Track Stats does not list Sur5al tournaments (and in any case, these will be teams created just for this event)*

 Event starts: 0930 Saturday (doors open)

 Venue: Forum Gambetta, 23 Boulevard Gambetta, Calais, France